alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 ### Fixed Bugs
 - When deployed to Heroku, all images uploaded to the posts disappear after some time.
 Resolved: Setting up  Cloudinary to handle images.

-### Unfixed Bugs
+- When a new user Signs Up the websites returns error 500, but in reality the user has been created and they can login as normal.
+Resolved correcting the settings of the login pages resirect and email verification.
 - When setting DEBUG = False was setup, error 500 was returned and no content was accessible.
+Resolved removing incorrect code handling 404 pages errors.

-- When a new user Signs Up the websites returns error 500, but in reality the user has been created and they can login as normal.
+### Unfixed Bugs

 &nbsp;

 ## Technologies